gerardpc/sde_simulator/README.md

     >> python sde_script.py

-The results will be saved as png figures.
-Check the "test.png" file for an example output.
+The results will be saved as svg figures.
+Check the "test.svg" file for an example output.

 2- Changing the a(t,Y) and b(t,Y) functions of the SDE
 --------------
-The a(t,Y) and b(t,Y) functions are defined in the file sde_library.cpp as the drift_function and diffusion_function, respectively.
+The a(t,Y) and b(t,Y) functions define the dynamical system.
+Their expression can be modified in the file sde_library.cpp as the "drift_function" and "diffusion_function", respectively.

 The f[i] vector inside each of these functions contains the driving term for the equations of motion (the drift_function is the "deterministic"